VijaiVenkatesan/Agentic_AI_Resume_Chatbot/README.md

 - "Create an elevator pitch"

 JD Matching (with uploaded JD)
--"Compare this resume against the job description"
+- "Compare this resume against the job description"
 - "How well does this candidate fit the JD?"
 - "What are the strengths and gaps?"